rafael-santiago/tulip/doc/MANUAL.md

 the tablature improvements.
 If you transcribe/adapt things you should know that we are constantly evoluting your work.
 Because we are always evoluting and learning.

-Contradicting myself in the picture below you can see a part of a adaptation from a solo of a ``Albert King``'s song in a napkin that I did recently these days:
+Contradicting myself in the picture below you can see a part of a adaptation from a solo of a ``Albert King``'s song on a napkin that I did recently these days:

 ![Sample of my mess direct from my desk](https://github.com/rafael-santiago/tulip/blob/master/etc/draft.jpg)

 As you can see I like to use arrows to express bending cases and the symbol ``~`` to vibrato cases and also the way how the chords are expressed in this kind of notation.
-But in ``Tulip`` things are a little bit more structured.
+But in ``Tulip`` these things are a little bit more structured.
 Nevertheless this is the base for the Language implemented here in this tiny weekend project.

 ### Understanding my versioning